Ellen Karcher

 Karcher graduated magna cum laude with a B.A. from Rutgers University with a double major in English and Political Science.
 She received an M.A. from the Eagleton Institute of Politics at Rutgers University in Political Science and Public Policy.
 Karcher is a Ph.D.
 Candidate at Rutgers University in Political Science.
 As an undergraduate, Karcher was elected to the Phi Beta Kappa honor society and was selected as a Henry Rutgers Scholar, a program designed to bring graduate level work to undergrads.
 During her masters studies, in addition to teaching undergraduate courses, she was named an Eagleton Fellow.
+She was elected to the second class of Rodel Fellows at the Aspen Institute.